-Section 8B.07 DO NOT STOP ON TRACKS Sign (R8-8)
+Section 8B.06 DO NOT STOP ON TRACKS Sign (R8-8)

-Whenever engineering judgment determines that the potential for vehicles stopping on the tracks is high, a DO NOT STOP ON TRACKS (R8-8) sign (see Figure 8B-3) should be used.
+Whenever engineering judgment determines that the potential for vehicles stopping on the tracks is high, a DO NOT STOP ON TRACKS (R8-8) sign should be used.

-The sign, if used, should be located on the right side of the highway on either the near or far side of the highway-rail grade crossing, depending upon which side provides better visibility to approaching drivers.
-Option:
+The sign, if used, should be located on the right side of the highway on the near or far side of the highway-rail grade crossing, depending upon which side provides better visibility to approaching drivers.